Alejandroq12/polyglot-talk/README.md

 - **Are you goin to use React in the future?**

   - Yes!
-I will transform this portfolio into a React App.
+I will transform this website into a React App.

-- **Did you create this porfolio from scratch?**
+- **Did you create this website from scratch?**

   - Yes!
 From zero, and I will improve it a lot.